NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_c.md

             server_name localhost; # Replace 'localhost' with your FQDN if available

             location / {
-                proxy_pass http://YOUR_IP_ADDRESS:PORT; # Replace PORT with the port Kuwaiba is running on (default is 8080, but it might be different if changed) include proxy_params;
+                proxy_pass http://YOUR_IP_ADDRESS:PORT; # Replace PORT with the port Kuwaiba is running on (default is 8080, but could be different if the default settings were changed) include proxy_params;
             }
         }